sdqali/site/content/blog/2012-06-25-micro-journal-simple-git-backed-python.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Micro Journal - simple Git-backed journal in Python"
-date: 2012-06-25
-comments: true
 categories:
 - python
 - code
 - development
+comments: true
+date: 2012-06-25
+ghcommentid: 39
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - python
 - code
 - development
+title: Micro Journal - simple Git-backed journal in Python
 ---

 Today, I pushed out [Microjournal](https://github.com/sdqali/microjournal), a simple and lightweight journal.
 I wrote Microjournal to reduce the pain of typing a number of commands to create and maintain my daily journal which I type out in Emacs and use Git to store.
 It is a single file Python script.

 Microjournal does not do much on it's own.
 It creates a Git repository for you, and then you can write down entries whenever you feel like.
 It opens the entry for the day in your $EDITOR.
 It adds the current date and time to the entry so that you don't have to manually enter it.